Find answers to frequently asked questions about the M.S. in Data Science program.

 Is there an application fee?

 Yes, a non-refundable application fee of $85 is required prior to submission of the application.
-Applicants who believe they may qualify for an application fee waiver should first review the Application Fee Waiver Information and then submit an Application Fee Waiver Request Form.
-You cannot be granted a fee waiver after payment of the application fee.
-An application will not be considered submitted until the fee is paid.
+The Office of Graduate and Postdoctoral Affairs offers a range of fee waivers; review the Application Fee Waiver Information and then submit an Application Fee Waiver Request Form prior to submitting your application.
+Fee waivers cannot be granted after payment of the application fee.
+Applications are considered complete once the fee has been paid OR the fee waiver has processed.

 Is an admission tuition deposit required?

 Yes, a non-refundable $500 admission tuition deposit will be required if an offer of admission is accepted.
-This deposit will be applied towards tuition.
+This deposit will be applied toward your first semester's tuition.

 About Career Development